ballesterogh/Practitioner-Guide-Agentic-AI/README.md

 # A Practitioner's Guide to Agentic AI Tools

-This repository contains the slides for a talk on how economists can use agentic AI tools in their research workflow, with a focus on Claude Code by Gonzalo Ballestero.
+This repository contains the slides for a talk on how economists can use agentic AI tools in their research workflow, with a focus on Claude Code, by Gonzalo Ballestero.

 ---